BirkhoffG/Diet_Master/docs/workflow.md

 3. Check the `setup.md` if the developing environment has not been set up.

+## Ground Rules

+1. The `master` branch is the stable branch.
+DO NOT PUSH CODE DIRECTLY TO THE `master` BRANCH.
+2. Developers should create a new branch and submit the **pull request** to merge code into `master`.
+3. Before merging any pull request, code review should be done.
+At least one approved review is required.

 ## Procedure

 ### 1. Create a new branch